Wadim Strielkowski and his Operation Anthropoid Project

 Improbable research: Vampires exist!

 My serious research on a ridiculous topic has found its way to the the respected academic journals.
 It demonstrates that peaceful co-existence of humans and vampires is possible.
-See the two following papers for more details:
+The research arroused many emotions worldwide.
+For more details please see: